 Edward Khantzian’s Self-Medication Hypothesis

 The Self-Medication Hypothesis was developed over 30 years ago by Edward Khantzian and his colleagues at the Harvard Medical School.
-Over the years, this research has made a significant contribution to our understanding of substance abuse and addiction, especially as a way of medicating overwhelming emotions and experiences.
+Over the years, this research has made a significant contribution to our understanding of substance misuse and addiction, especially as a way of medicating overwhelming emotions and experiences.
 His goal was to understand what drives the misuse of drugs and alcohol.

 He came to the conclusion that the heart of addictive disorders is suffering, not a “reward” or the seeking of pleasure – addiction is about self-medicating distress and painful feelings.